Jesus is Lord of the Sabbath

 ‘Heb 4:1-16 …The privileges by Christ under the Gospel are far greater than those enjoyed under the Mosaic law.
 The seventh day rest commemorating a finished creation, was but a type of heart-rest which is to be had by covenant relation with Jesus Christ, and which is offered to those who will renounce their own works as a means of salvation and put their entire trust in the finished work of the Great High Priest who has passed into the heavens.’

-The Judaisers, who undermined the teachings of Paul, were subverting the 1st century Church by persuading believers to observe the Law.
-By adhering to these erroneous teachings, they were in danger of missing the even greater ‘sabbatic rest’ through faith in Christ.
+The Judaisers undermined the teachings of Paul by insisting the 1st century Church observed the Law.
+By adhering to erroneous teachings, they were in danger of missing the even greater ‘sabbatic rest’ through faith in Christ.

 Jesus or Joshua?